-Attendees included suffrage activist Matilda Joslyn Gage; Rochester abolitionist and suffragist Amy Post; Rochester freethinker Elias H. Gault; freethought advocate Samuel Porter Putnam; suffragist Juliet Severance; and W. S. Bell, one of Bennett’s co-arrestees at the 1878 convention.
+Attendees included suffrage activist Matilda Joslyn Gage; Rochester abolitionist and suffragist Amy Post; Rochester freethinker Elias H. Gault; freethought advocate Samuel Porter Putnam; suffragist and sex radical Juliet Stillman Severance; and W. S. Bell, one of Bennett’s co-arrestees at the 1878 convention.

 According to the account in The Truth Seeker, the banquet continued until 1:30 in the morning, featuring an endless series of toasts.
 As the banquet was a temperance event, the account noted, "no wine was used."
 An ironic note given that today, farm wineries and wine tasting attract at least as many tourists to the region around Watkins Glen as does the Glen itself.